Traditional Chinese medicine: Gender in traditional medicine

-Fuke (婦科 (妇科, Fùkē)) is the Chinese term for women's medicine (known as gynecology and obstetrics in modern medicine).
-However, there are few or no ancient works on it except for Fu Qing-zhu's Fu Qing Zhu Nu Ke (Fu Qing-zhu's Gynecology).
+Fuke (婦科 (妇科, Fùkē)) is the traditional Chinese term for women's medicine (it means gynecology and obstetrics in modern medicine).
+However, there are few or no ancient works on it except for Fu Qingzhu's Fu Qingzhu Nu Ke (Fu Qingzhu's Gynecology 傅青主女科), with "Nu Ke" literally meaning "Women studies", much like the etymology of gynecology.
 In traditional China, as in many other cultures, the health and medicine of female bodies was less understood than that of male bodies.
 Women's bodies were often secondary to male bodies, since women were thought of as the weaker, sicklier sex.

 In clinical encounters, women and men were treated differently.
 Diagnosing women was not as simple as diagnosing men.
-First, when a woman fell ill, an appropriate adult man was to call the doctor and remain present during the examination, for the woman could not be left alone with the doctor.
+First, when a woman fell ill, an appropriate adult man was to call the doctor and remain present during the examination, for the woman could not be left alone with the male doctor.
 The physician would discuss the female's problems and diagnosis only through the male.
 However, in certain cases, when a woman dealt with complications of pregnancy or birth, older women assumed the role of the formal authority.
 Men in these situations would not have much power to interfere.
 Second, women were often silent about their issues with doctors due to the societal expectation of female modesty when a male figure was in the room.
 Third, patriarchal society also caused doctors to call women and children patients "the anonymous category of family members (Jia Ren) or household (Ju Jia)" in their journals.
 This anonymity and lack of conversation between the doctor and woman patient led to the inquiry diagnosis of the Four Diagnostic Methods being the most challenging.
 Doctors used a medical doll known as a Doctor's lady, on which female patients could indicate the location of their symptoms.